 Dorota Burda Fischer

-While teaching at the University of Haifa in Israel about Jewish topics in Polish literature I decided one day to discuss with the students the novel in letters by Julian Ursyn Niemcewicz, Lejbe i Siora czyli listy dwóch kochanków (Levi and Sara or The Jewish Lovers) published in Polish 1821 (in English in 1830).
+While teaching at the University of Haifa in Israel about Jewish topics in Polish literature, I decided to discuss the novel in letters by Julian Ursyn Niemcewicz, Lejbe i Siora czyli listy dwóch kochanków (Levi and Sarah or The Jewish Lovers) published in Polish in 1821 (in English in 1830).

-I admit that, under the influence of the Polish generally accepted narrative depicting this work, I told my students about its uniqueness on a global scale: at the first half of the 19th century, a well-known Polish writer wrote a novel in which all the main characters are Jews, not some minor characters, but a whole group of heroes, positive and negative presented in their own Jewish world.
-This novel was discussed in a similar way by a well-known Polish literary historian, the late prof. Władysław Panas.
+Following the generally accepted Polish narrative on this work, I told my students about its unique place in the international literary world: in the first half of the nineteenth century, a well-known Polish author wrote a novel in which all the main characters are Jews; not a few minor characters, but a whole group of protagonists, positive and negative, presented in their own Jewish world.
+This novel was discussed in a similar way by a renowned Polish literary historian, the late prof. Władysław Panas.

-One of the students, however, did not want to accept such a story, insisted that the author's attitude towards his heroes was anti-Semitic to the core, and that in the descriptions of a group of Hasidim, the student could clearly sense pure hatred.
-After a stormy discussion, attempts to locate contemporary anti-Semitism in time and explain Niemcewicz's characteristic attitude towards his heroes, we went home.
-But I left puzzled by another question, not if Niemcewicz was or was not an anti-Semite, but why my student’s perception of the novel was so completely different from professor’s Panas.
-Of course, it happened because "the author died, and the reader was born".
+One student, however, rejected this interpretation, and insisted that the author's attitude towards his heroes was antisemitic to the core.
+This student sensed pure hatred in the author’s descriptions of a group of Hasidim.
+There followed a stormy discussion, with attempts to contextualize contemporary antisemitism in the author’s time, and to explain Niemcewicz's attitude towards his protagonists.
+After going home, I felt puzzled by another question; not whether Niemcewicz was antisemitic, but why my student’s perception of the novel was so completely different from that of Professor Panas.
+I concluded that it was because ‘the birth of the reader must be at the cost of the death of the Author’.

-The citation comes from Roland Barthes's theory which has evolved since its inception.
-Skipping the thorough and detailed analysis of the development of thoughts about the role of the reader in a literary work, I will only mention a derivative of Barthes' thought - Julia Kristeva's intertextuality, described by Stanisław Fiszer: “According to Kristeva, each text is a "mosaic" made up of other texts; in other words, its intertextuality lies in the fact that it draws from the texts written before it.
-Thus, the analysis of a literary text cannot be limited to considering it in isolation from other works.".
-Fiszer further notes in his article that French culture scholars call this phenomenon a "library” but refer it to both the writer and the reader.
-For each book takes on meaning according to what we have already read; and vice versa: each book read modifies the value/meaning of our "library".
+This quote comes from Roland Barthes's theory, which has evolved since its inception.
+Without delving into a detailed analysis of the development of thoughts about the role of the reader in a literary work, I will mention one derivative of Barthes's thought – Julia Kristeva's intertextuality, as described by Stanisław Fiszer:

+According to Kristeva, each text is a ‘mosaic’ made up of other texts; in other words, its intertextuality lies in the fact that it draws from the texts written before it.
+Thus, the analysis of a literary text cannot be limited to considering it in isolation from other works.

-On the other hand, the role of the reader of translated literature is even more complex.
-Brian James Baer, in his study of this subject, while mentioning Stanley Fish, perfectly synthesized basis for the further deliberations:
+Fiszer notes that scholars of French culture call this phenomenon a ‘library’ and refer it to both the writer and the reader.
+Each book takes on meaning according to what the reader has previously read; and vice versa: each book modifies the value/meaning of the reader’s ‘library’.
+The role of the reader of translated literature is even more complex.
+Brian James Baer mentions Stanley Fish in his study of this subject, and perfectly synthesized a basis for further deliberations:

-“…. meaning is constructed within specific communities of readers.
-And although we commonly associate translated texts with travel across cultural boundaries - the word translate means ‘to carry over’ - they are read within a target culture […] This is a necessary starting point for any study of the reading of translated literature.”
+…. meaning is constructed within specific communities of readers.
+And although we commonly associate translated texts with travel across cultural boundaries – the word translate means ‘to carry over’ – they are read within a target culture […] This is a necessary starting point for any study of the reading of translated literature.

-I am going to present a few examples of possible interpretative shifts caused by such a ‘carrying over’ of the meaning of the literary work to the target culture.
-I will show how the works of selected non-Jewish writers dealing with Jewish topics, and in particular with Jewish mysticism, can be understood differently by a Hebrew-language reader.
-What do I understand by ‘Hebrew-language reader’?
-I refer to a recipient representing Jewish culture who knows this culture and who is also familiar with the recent history of Jews, shortly speaking a Hebrew language reader with humanistic education.
+In this chapter, I present examples of interpretative shifts caused by such a ‘carrying over’ of the meaning of the literary work to the target culture.
+I discuss how the works of non-Jewish writers who address Jewish topics, particularly Jewish mysticism, can be understood differently by Hebrew-language readers.
+I use the term Hebrew-language reader to refer to someone who reads in the Hebrew language, who represents Jewish culture and is familiar with it, who knows recent Jewish history, and has an education in the humanities.